Updated: Aug 3

-Hello friends and welcome to another episode the edumagic podcast.
-My name is Dr. Sam Fecich and I am so excited today to have with me Dr. Joy.
-You may have seen her work on Twitter or maybe you've checked out her work with edumatch she is an amazing educationalwho'ser who's going to share the power of owning your joy.
+Hello friends, and welcome to another episode of the Edumagic podcast."My name is Dr. Sam Fecich, and I am so excited today to have with me, Dr. Joy."You may have seen her work on Twitter, or maybe yyou'vechecked out her work with eit'stchIt's.
+Sheit's is an amazing educationalwho'ser who's going to share the power of owning your joy.

 Tell us about your teaching story, where your journey has led you and where you where you are today in education?

-But I think the spot for teaching came for me when I was in high school and I had this job as a playground instructor.children'sThere are different playgrounds around the city, in our neighborhoods, and during the summer we had groups of kids and we just spend the day with them.
-It was like a camp and we taught them dances and we had a big, fair at the end and we did lessons with them and it was just neat.
+But I think the spot for teaching came for me when I was in high school, and I had this job as a playground instructor.children'sThere are different playgrounds around the city, in our neighborhoods, and during the summer, we had groups of kids, and we just spent the day with them.that'sIt was like a camp, and we taught them dances, and we had a big fair at the end, and we did lessons with them, and it was just neat.

 Now Doctor Joy, I know there's a story behind your name, so I'd love for you to first share the story behind doctor Joy and the story behind why.
 Why did you choose the word joy?

-When I left the classroom and I transitioned into a role that professional learning specialist.
-I remember thinking like schools need joy.
+When I left the classroom, I transitioned into a role that professional learning special st.We'reI remember thinking like schools need joy.

 I had a chance to see schools from like the outside view.
-I was no longer inside of my classroom so I was able to visit.

 Why is it important for our future teachers who are listening today?

 Weyou'recause you have a lot of challenges that you're goididn'tface.